Photo courtesy of ARH Inspirations via Chat GPT

 Sour wine now accepted through the blood of His lips,

-Mother and brothers cry out at the crime,
+Mother and brothers gasp and cry out at the crime

-As the Son of Man saves the world, takes His last breath, and dies.
+as the Son of Man takes His last breath and gives up His life.

 The ground shakes in terror and the veil tears in two,

-Eyes begin opening with regret nailed to truth.
+and eyes begin opening, revealing regret nailed to truth.

 The cemetery opens as one soldier kneels,

-No bones will be broken, but spear confirms fate.
+No bones will be broken, the spear confirms fate.

 They had murdered the innocent and slaughtered the Way,